Gasgira/gasgira.github.io/README.md

 This project displays content owned or licensed by Microsoft for the purpose of education and information archiving.

+Halo Infinite © Microsoft Corporation.
+Cylix Guide was created under Microsoft's "[Game Content Usage Rules](https://www.xbox.com/en-US/developers/rules)" using assets from Halo Infinite, and it is not endorsed by or affiliated with Microsoft.

 The original assets (e.g. code) used for this website, not associated with Microsoft, are available under the ISC license.

 ISC License